transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ```
 {: codeblock}

-If the pod starts successfully you will some something similar to:
+If the pod starts successfully you will see something similar to:

 ```
 Type    Reason     Age   From                  Message